Poimen/stencil-tailwind-plugin/README.md

 The plugin uses the default `postcss-load-config` [package](https://github.com/postcss/postcss-load-config).
 Hence, any the configuration options can be used as a file.
 If a `postcss` configuration file exists in the `process.cwd()`, then that `postcss` configuration will be used over the built-in `postcss` configuration.

-The `postcssConfig` can be used to specify the path.
+The `postcss` config option can be used to specify the path.
 If the configuration file is not found in that path, the plugin will quietly fall over to use the built-in configuration.
 If there are modules not found, these will be reported to the user.

 As an example of a `postcss` configuration that could be used:
 ```js